If you want to get your money right by the end of 2019 -- which is totally doable! -- statistics show you likely have some work to do.

 While you probably Netflix and chill most nights, you probably also have cable.
 Overall, nearly 200 million of us pay more than $100 a month.
 But why?
 A screen diet of, say, Amazon Prime (at $99 a year, or less than $9 a month) and Netflix ($12.99 a month for a standard plan) along with a one-time investment in an HD antenna (for live, free-TV programs, such as the Super Bowl) will likely more than satisfy.
 Throw in the free streaming apps, such as Crackle, and you'll be stuffed.
 The only thing left for you to do will be to break up with your cable provider.

 When the weather turns your neighborhood into the ice planet Hoth, do you (a) stay inside and drink hot cocoa; or, (b) get off your rear, go outside and search for a new apartment or house?
 If you want to save money, then your answer should be the latter.
 For rentals, or for buying, the experts say the cooler months of the year, from October to April, when people tend to stay put, are when landlords and sellers get a little more desperate to make deals.

 11. Take a chill pill; save a cool $1,000

-Right now, the new iPhone X retails from $999; the iPhone 8 starts at $699.
-In a year, if history tracks, a newer iPhone (or iPhones?) will arrive, the price tags on the 2017 models will come down closer to Earth -- and you'll live.
+Right now, the iPhone XS Max retails from $1,099.
+In a year, if history tracks, a newer iPhone (or iPhones?) will arrive, and the prices of 2018 models will come back down to Earth -- and you'll live.
 Really, you will.
 You know why?
 Because you probably already have a phone.
 Keeping the device a little longer, especially if it's paid for, CNET says, is arguably the No. 1 reason to not splurge on a new toy.